 This is why the Buddha divides insight into three types of understanding.
-There's the understanding you gain from listening and reading, and the understanding that comes from thinking.
-These types of understanding are useful; they help straighten out your views, help remind you that the big problem in life is not what other people are doing, it's what you're doing.
-It's how you think, it's how you understand things, and particularly how alert you are to what you're actually doing.
-Listening to these principles and thinking them through to the point where they seem to make sense is helpful, but it's not quite the same as putting the mind in a position where it can actually produce the insights it needs when it needs them.
+The first two are the understanding you gain from listening and reading, and the understanding that comes from thinking.
+These forms of understanding do have their uses.
+They help straighten out your views.
+They help remind you that the big problem in life is not what other people are doing, it's what you're doing: how you think, how you understand things, and particularly how alert you are to what you're actually doing.
+So listening to the Dhamma and thinking it through to the point where it seems to make sense is helpful, but it's not quite the same as putting the mind in a position where it can actually produce the insights it needs when it needs them.
+That's why you need the third type of understanding, the understanding that comes from developing skillful qualities in the mind.

-That's what to do by developing your mindfulness, your alertness, your powers of concentration.
-You help to get the mind out of its ordinary normal discussions, its ordinary inner dialogue-although dialogue is hardly the word, its more all the clamor that's going on inside.
-You get the mind with the breath, putting your awareness with at least a still spot someplace in the body so that it's not carried away by the drift of the discussion.
+That's what you gain through developing your mindfulness, your alertness, your powers of concentration.
+You help to get the mind out of its normal discussions, its inner dialogue-although dialogue is hardly the word.
+It's more like a clamor going on inside.
+But this form of understanding comes from getting the mind with the breath, putting your awareness with at least one still spot someplace in the body, so that it's not carried away by the drift of the discussion.
 Then you watch from that standpoint.
 It may not be a very strong still point, but hey, you work with what you've got.
-Every now and then you catch yourself acting on greed, acting on anger, acting on fear, acting on unskillful motivations, and you see that it's causing stress.
+Every now and then you catch yourself acting on greed, acting on anger, acting on fear, acting on unskillful motivations.
+And you see that these things are causing stress.
 That's when insight really does have an impact on the mind, really does make a change in the mind, makes a change in your habits.
-You hit the dog right at the right spot, and it will never come back to defecate in that particular spot ever again.
+You hit the dog right at the right spot, and it'll never come back to defecate in that particular spot ever again.

 But there's not only one dog in your mind.
 There are lots of dogs.
-You're going to need lots of rocks here and you'll have to be very still.
+You'll need to have lots of rocks here and be very still.
 I don't know how far this analogy can go, but you get the basic idea.
-The more powerful your concentration, then the more refined the defilements you'll be able to see.
-You'll be able to see very clearly the connection between what you do and the stress that it causes.
+The more powerful your concentration, the more refined the defilements you'll be able to see.
+And in particular, you'll be able to see very clearly the connection between what you do and the stress it causes.

-Once you get the basic principle going, even on very basic levels of concentration, once you see that connection between a still spot in the mind and your ability to catch the mind in the act, so that you actually do change your habits: That's when you understand the third level of discernment, which is discernment that comes from developing the mind, developing the good qualities of mind, like mindfulness and alertness.
-It's simply a matter of strengthening the causes, and the results get more and more powerful.
+Once you get the basic principle going, even on very basic levels of concentration-once you see that connection between a still spot in the mind and your ability to catch the mind in the act, so that you actually do change your habits-that's when you understand this third level of discernment, the discernment that comes from developing the mind, developing the good qualities of mind like mindfulness and alertness.
+It's simply a matter of strengthening the causes, and the results are sure to get more and more powerful.

-So this is how you take the meditation into your daily life.
+This is how you take the meditation into your daily life.
 Don't understand meditation simply as sitting here with your eyes closed.
-It's a habit that you develop of recognizing at least a spot someplace in your mind, and learning how to stay there to watch, to catch the mind in action, as it goes slipping out to cause itself trouble.
+It's a habit you develop of recognizing at least a spot someplace in your mind and learning how to stay there to watch, to catch the mind in action as it slips out to cause itself trouble.